MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-overview.md

 To learn more about building bots using the Bot Connector service and the Bot State service, see [Key concepts](~/rest-api/bot-framework-rest-connector-concepts.md).

-## Connect your bot to a client
+## Build a client

 You can enable your own client application to communicate with your bot by using the Direct Line API.
 The Direct Line API implements an authentication mechanism that uses standard secret/token patterns and provides a stable schema, even if your bot changes its protocol version.
-Your client can use the Direct Line API to send messages to your bot via an `HTTP POST` request.
-Your bot can use the Direct Line API to receive messages from a client either via `WebSocket` stream or by polling using `HTTP GET`.
-To learn more about connecting a client to your bot using the Direct Line API, see [Key concepts](~/rest-api/bot-framework-rest-direct-line-concepts.md).
+For details about using the Direct Line API to enable communication between a client and your bot, see [Key concepts](~/rest-api/bot-framework-rest-direct-line-concepts.md).